viebel/klipse/tutorial.md

 ```

 The function `_eval` will receive a clojurescript source as a string and evaluate it.
-Return [:error "reason"] in case of error and [:ok "js-code"] in case of success.
+Returns [:error "reason"] in case of error and [:ok value] in case of success.

 ``` clojure
 (defn _eval [s]